Meredith A MacMartin, MD, MS

 Biography

 Meredith is a NH native, who left New England for college and medical school at William and Mary, and Wake Forest University.
 She returned to NH for residency in Internal Medicine at Dartmouth-Hitchcock Medical Center, where she additionally served as a chief resident.
 She completed fellowship in hospice and palliative medicine at DHMC and then joined the faculty.
 In 2019 she completed a Master's degree in healthcare research methods.
-She serves as the director of inpatient clinical services for the section of palliative care, and as the medical director for the Jack Byrne Center for Palliative & Hospice Care.
+She serves as the medical director for the Jack Byrne Center for Palliative & Hospice Care.
 Her research interests include understanding the "mechanism of action" of palliative care - how is it that palliative care is able to improve outcomes for patients and families?